ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/benchmark-nlp/benchmark-nlp-hf.md

 ## Install Hugging Face Transformers library

 The Hugging Face Transformers library provides APIs and tools that let you easily download and fine-tune pre-trained models.
 Hugging Face Transformers provide a powerful tool called pipelines which greatly simplify the use of these fine-tuned pre-trained models.
-You will use the Hugging Face Transformer library to create a build and run a sentiment analysis pipeline on different models.
+You will use the Hugging Face Transformer library to build and run a sentiment analysis pipeline with different NLP models.

 To install the Transformers library, run the following command: